Kern Conference 2018 – Design, Sound and Vision in Midcentury Media

 Michael Brown is an Assistant Professor in the Department of History at Rochester Institute of Technology.
 His Ph.D. is from the University of Rochester.
 He specializes in American intellectual and cultural history, public history, Rochester history, and social and political thought.

 John Covach received his B.Mus., M.Mus. and Ph.D. degrees from the University of Michigan.
 He has published dozens of articles on topics dealing with popular music, twelve-tone music, and the philosophy and aesthetics of music.
 He co-edited Understanding Rock (Oxford, 1997), American Rock and the Classical Tradition (Harwood, 2000), and Traditions, Institutions, and American Popular Music (Harwood, 2000).
 His textbook, What’s That Sound?
-An Introduction to Rock Music, will be published by W.W.
-Norton & Co. in the spring of 2006.
+An Introduction to Rock Music, was published by W.W.
+Norton & Co.
 Covach currently serves on the Editorial Board of the Cambridge University Press journal, Twentieth Century Music, and is a General Editor of Tracking Pop, a monograph series devoted to topics in popular music to be published by the University of Michigan Press.
 As a guitarist, Professor Covach has performed throughout the United States and Europe.
 He remains active as a member of the progressive-rock band, Land of Chocolate, as well as with various other projects.

 Keir Keightley is Associate Professor in the Faculty of Information & Media Studies at Western University in Canada.
 He teaches a range of undergraduate and graduate courses that explore scholarly traditions from media studies, popular music studies, film studies, gender studies, cultural history, sound studies, the sociology of taste and cultural studies.
 His objects of research include the music industries, audio technologies, media stardom, Cold War masculinities, the history of musical authenticity, the globalization of Brazilian bossa nova, the new media of the Progressive Era, Hollywood, Tin Pan Alley, and early television.
 His work has appeared in journals that include Media Culture and Society, Modernism/modernity, Popular Music, American Music and the Journal of Popular Music Studies; in edited collections such as Movie Music: The Film Reader, Popular Music: Technology and Copyright, Migrating Music, and The Cambridge Companion to Pop and Rock; and it has been translated into French, Spanish, Hungarian, Korean, and Chinese.
 He is currently working on a book about early critiques of mass culture, to be entitled Tin Pan Allegory: Music, Media, Modernity.